railsgirls/guides.railsgirls.com/_pages/guide.md

 #### How to find local developers?

 * Google.
 Almost every country has some sort of a Rails or Ruby community (sometimes called Ruby Brigade or Ruby Tuesday).
-Look for [Hackernews](http://news.ycombinator.com) meetups, [GitHub](http://www.github.com) contributors or [Dribbble](http://dribbble) draftees.
+Look for [Hackernews](https://news.ycombinator.com) meetups, [GitHub](https://www.github.com) contributors or [Dribbble](https://dribbble) draftees.
 Find the local open source scene.
-Surf the technology conferences (here's [a list](http://rubythere.com/) of Ruby-themed ones, but others are cool too) and meetups at [meetup.com](http://www.meetup.com).
+Surf the technology conferences of [Ruby-themed ones](https://rubyconferences.org/), but others are cool too) and meetups at [meetup.com](https://www.meetup.com).
 Call software development houses, big and small.
 Don't forget IRC and podcasts!

 * Check out hashtags like #rails #ruby and #opensource from [Twitter search](https://twitter.com/#!/search-home).
 To find people from, say, close to NYC, use the following search operators "near:NYC within:15mi".
 Some countries have specific hashtags like #Rubysur and #RubyArg they use, remember to ask!